 What should I do if I’m running out of time?

 Pick a consistent approach.
-Here's one way to look at it: decide to always mark “true” for questions you’re unsure about, or apply a rule like “if the statement includes an absolute word like ‘never,’ lean toward false.”
+As an example, decide to always mark “true” for questions you’re unsure about, or apply a rule like “if the statement includes an absolute word like ‘never,’ lean toward false.”
 Stick to your strategy to avoid random guessing, which often cancels out.

 Conclusion